grahamedgecombe/arc/README.markdown

 At the fdisk prompt, first type "o" to create a new partition table.
 Then type "n" to create a new partition.
 Type "p" to set it as the primary partition and then type "1" to make it the first.
+The first sector should be set to 63, this is probably already the default.
 Leave all the other settings as the default by simply hitting the return key.
 Finally use "w" to save the changes.

 Now set up a loop device for the partition: